mendix/docs/content/studio/publishing-app.md

 	![Deploy Failed, No Environment for Studio](attachments/publishing-app/no-environment.png)

-For more technical information, see [Studio Deployment Settings](/developerportal/deploy/studio-deployment-settings) in *Developer Portal Guide*.
+For more technical information, see [Studio Deployment Settings](/developerportal/deploy/studio-deployment-settings) in the *Developer Portal Guide*.

 ## 7 Read More